ewaldmire/ascender/docs/docsite/rst/administration/ent_auth.rst

      "saml_attr": "member-of"
     }

-Once the user authenticates, climber creates organization and team aliases, as expected.
+Once the user authenticates, ascender creates organization and team aliases, as expected.

 13. Optionally provide team membership mapping in the **SAML Team Map** field.
 For further detail, see :ref:`ag_org_team_maps`.